818miguelbeltran/AcademicMonitor_2.0/README.md

 ```
 ---
 ## 🔄 Future Directions

-- **Build Academic Strategy Tools:** I **aim to** expand the system to analyze official course catalogs and syllabi.
-My goal is to recommend the best **course load and registration choices** to maximize my academic success based on my history.
+- **Strategic Course Planning:** I aim to analyze syllabi and course catalogs to recommend the optimal **course load and registration choices** for maximizing my academic success.
-- **Implement Personalized Time Planning:** I **plan to** use predictive modeling to analyze assignment weights and my current performance.
-This allows the system to send **targeted recommendations** on how to distribute my study time across specific subjects for the best grade outcome.
+- **Personalized Time Guidance:** I plan to use predictive models to provide **targeted guidance** on distributing study time across specific subjects for the best grade outcome.
-- **Visualize Future GPA Paths:** I **aim to** integrate data visualization tools (like charts and graphs) to model and display predicted future GPA scenarios.
-This empowers me to make proactive decisions based on how current effort translates into long-term results.
+- **Visualize Future Trajectories:** I aim to integrate data visualization to model and display predicted future GPA scenarios, enabling proactive, data-driven decisions.
-- **Address Algorithmic Fairness:** My **aim is to** critically examine the system's logic and data sources.
-This step ensures the recommendations are **ethical and equitable**, addressing the sociological question of how digital systems influence student behavior fairly.
+- **Address Algorithmic Fairness:** My aim is to critically examine the system’s logic to ensure all recommendations are **ethical and equitable**, and to analyze how digital systems influence student behavior.

 ---
 ## 🔎 Research Context